KivlinLab/oldsite.github.io/index.md

 (1) **Kivlin, S.N.**, R. Muscarella, C.V.
 Hawkes, and K.K.
 Treseder.
 2017.
 The predictive power of ecological niche models for global arbuscular mycorrhizal fungal biogeography.
 In L. Tedersoo (Ed.)
 Biogeography of Mycorrhizal Symbiosis.
 Springer-Verlag.

+(2) **Kivlin, S.N.** and J.A.
+Rudgers.
+Direct and indirect influences of warming on plant fungal endophytes: a physiological and compositional approach.
+In J Mohan (Ed.)